mat7ias/awesome-golem/README.md

 - [Hashcat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - hashcat password-recovery example, this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.
 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
 - [golemized-strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.

+## Tools

+- [golem-ortools](https://github.com/Doc-Saintly/golem-ortools) - uses the or-tools Constraint Programming library to solve problems on the golem network.
+- [golem-jtr](https://github.com/hhio618/golem-jtr) - run John The Ripper on Golem Nodes to recover a password
+- [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor

 ## Bounties and Hackathons